flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/README.md

 - **Advanced Filter Creation:** A dedicated, full-screen interface allows users to build complex filters by combining multiple `Topics`, `Sources`, and `Countries`.
 - **Saved Filters:** Users can name and save their custom filter combinations.
 These filters appear in the quick-access bar and can be reordered for a fully customized experience.
 - **Integrated Headline Search:** A sleek search bar in the main feed's scrolling app bar provides a focused, full-screen search experience for headlines.
 A user avatar within the search bar offers instant modal access to account settings.
+- **Intuitive Source Discovery:** A dedicated "Discover" tab provides a rich, multi-layered exploration experience.
+Users can browse sources by category in horizontally scrolling carousels, dive deeper into full lists with infinite scrolling and country-based filtering, and find specific sources using a familiar, contextual search bar.
 > **🎯 Your Advantage:** Give your users powerful content discovery tools that keep them engaged and coming back for more.

 </details>